FairwindsOps/charts/stable/insights-agent/README.md

-`cronjobs.successfulJobHistoryLimit` | Number of successful jobs to keep in history for each report | 2 `cronjobs.nodeSelector` | Node selector to use for cronjobs | null `cronjobs.runJobsImmediately` | Run each of the reports immediately upon install of the Insights Agent | true `{report}.enabled` | Enable the report type |
+`cronjobs.successfulJobHistoryLimit` | Number of successful jobs to keep in history for each report | 2 `cronjobs.nodeSelector` | Node selector to use for cronjobs | null `cronjobs.runJobsImmediately` | Run each of the reports immediately upon install of the Insights Agent | true `cronjobs.dnsPolicy` | Add pod DNS policy.
+If dnsPolicy is not explicitly specified, then “ClusterFirst” is used |
+`{report}.enabled` | Enable the report type |
 `{report}.schedule` | Cron expression for running the report | `rand * * * *`
 `{report}.timeout` | Maximum time in seconds to wait for the report |